gitstua/ghas-alerts-action/README.md

 ## Outputs

-- `closed-alerts`: A JSON array of the closed GHAS alerts.
+None - will add/update the PR comment with details of the alerts.

 ## Development of this custom Action
 1. Create a `.env` file in the root of the project with the following content: